Deadsimon/7dtd-discord-PS-proximity/README.md

 add check to see how many movement warnings a player has had in a 24hrs - kick player if over 3 in 24hrs, otherwise send admin message "Potential Cheater: USERID, Please review the server logs."

 Add ignore list for movement warnings(default: Admin ids) (will be stored in the variablestore)

+add image output for RWG games with the historic Map